More

 How to Turn on Guided Access on Android Devices

-Organizations use the Guided Access lockdown feature for various business scenarios.
+Organizations use the Android Guided Access lockdown feature for various business scenarios.
 It can lock down devices into digital signage, advertising displays, and POS terminals at retail stores or quick-service restaurants.
 The Guided Access feature is available on Apple devices, while Android has an equivalent version.

 However, the feature for Android offers limited functionality and isn’t suitable for most business scenarios.
-But Mobile Device Management Solution (MDM) can help you achieve Guided Access on Android smart phones or tablets.
+But Mobile Device Management Solution (MDM) can help you achieve Guided Access on Android and Samsung smart phones or tablets.

-What is Guided Access?
+What is Guided Access for Android?

+Guided Access is a proprietary feature of Apple devices.
+But there is an Android equivalent of Guided Access, Screen Pinning.
 This feature is popular in educational settings, as it allows teachers to lock students into a specific app while they are working on class assignments.

 Guided Access serves another business scenario.
 For instance, corporations can lock down a single application to observe strict security compliance policies.